Harrison Bader Player Props: Yankees vs. Rockies

 Harrison Bader At The Plate

-- Bader has reached base via a hit in 27 games this year (of 42 played), and had multiple hits in nine of those games.

-- Looking at the 42 games he has played this year, he's homered in seven of them (16.7%), and in 4.3% of his trips to the dish.
+- He has homered in 16.3% of his games this season, and 4.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.